storna/hls_polymem/README.md

 We propose a Microbenchmark to prove the advantages with respect to the default BRAM partitioning techniques of Vivado HLS and the following three case studies:
 * The **01_mmul** example directory contains an implementation of the matrix multiplication that exploits the HLS_PRF, tested on a Xilinx Virtex-7 FPGA VC707 equipped with a MicroBlaze Soft Processor.
 * The **02_markov** example directory contains an implementation of the matrix power operation optimized for Markov Chain applications, tested on a Xilinx Virtex-7 FPGA VC707 equipped with a MicroBlaze Soft Processor.
-* The **03_lu_decomposition** example directory contains an implementation of the LU decomposition algorithm, tested on a Kintex Ultrascale 3 connected to the host with PCIe.